SarahCreager/reading-note/code301/class14.md

 ### What is OpenID?

-OpenId is similar to OAuth, but it is for computers logging into machines verses people.
+OpenId is similar to OAuth, but it is for computers logging into machines versus people.

 ## Authorization and Authentication flows

 ### What is the difference between authorization and authentication?

 Authentication verifies the user.
-Authorization veriifies what the user can access.
+Authorization verifies what the user can access.

 ### What is Authorization Code Flow?